 |Park||The Valley, Central Anguilla||Anguilla|

-Another idea is to go see some of the more popular area land formations.
-Other types of natural attractions on Anguilla are displayed here:
+Another idea is to visit some of the more interesting naturally occurring land formations.
+Other options like these on Anguilla can be seen down below.

 |Bay||0.9 mi.
 West-Southwest of Central Meads Bay|